Kamperhub/kamperhub-app/STRIPE_SETUP_CHECKLIST.md

 ### Step 3: Get Your Webhook Secret with the Stripe CLI (`whsec_...`)

 This is the most common point of failure.
-The webhook secret for local development comes from the **Stripe CLI**, not the dashboard.
+The webhook secret for local development comes from the **Stripe CLI terminal output**, not the Stripe Dashboard website.

 1.  **Install & Login to Stripe CLI:** If you haven't already, [install the Stripe CLI](https://stripe.com/docs/stripe-cli) and log in by running `stripe login` in your terminal.